bobpozun/bobpozun.github.io/index.md

 **_Sr.
 Quality Assurance Analyst/Team Lead,_ Pointroll (Sept 2013- June 2015)**

-- Developed and integrated with Teamcity:
+- Developed in Python and integrated with Teamcity:
-  -  Python End-to-end production ETL automated framework with email alerts
+  - End-to-end production ETL automated framework with email alerts
-  -  Python test suite to validate ad serving, asset serving and ad functionality using Selenium
+  - Suite to validate ad serving, asset serving and ad functionality using Selenium
-  -  Python test suite to validate all ad-serving activities including ad delivery rules, cookie validation, and server to server testing to reduce testing time from around 1 day to 30 minutes
+  - Suite to validate all ad-serving activities including ad delivery rules, cookie validation, and server to server testing to reduce testing time from around 1 day to 30 minutes
 - Mentored various team members in Python, SiestaJS (offshore), Selenium and Postman
 - Implemented training sessions, set goals and performed 1:1 meetings
 - Lead bi-weekly QA organization meetings and daily standups to review release testing